linnarsson-lab/loompy/docs.md

 You can use the *sample_annotation* dictionary to add column (cell) annotations to all cells in the dataset.
 For example, this is useful to add a sample ID to each of several datasets before combining them into a single .loom file.
-If you do supply annotations, you must also give the corresponding data types (`"float64"`, `"int"` or `"string"`).

 ### Connecting

 Establish a connection to an existing `.loom` file: